cgoldberg/talend-task/README.md

 #### Using a `.env` File

-Instead of setting environment variables, you can define them in a `.env` file in the current directory.
+Instead of setting environment variables, you can define them in a `.env` file in the installation directory or higher up the directory tree.

 ##### User account